What Is Software Deployment (Application Deployment)?

 However, traffic shadowing can produce unwanted side effects, such as duplicating payment transactions.
 Virtualization tools and stubs can help reduce this risk for services mutating state or interacting with third-party systems.
 Another drawback is the cost of implementation due to the expertise required and the need to run two environments simultaneously.

-5 Software Deployment Best Practices
+5 Tips for Software Deployment Success

 The following best practices can help you deploy software more effectively.